Gold King Mine & Ghost Town, Jerome Arizona Photography

 Another way to focus on darker areas is to turn on live view.
 Hit your zoom button and zoom in on something lit.
 Expose your image.
 When you zoom in, the camera can see it better to grab focus.
 This only works if you have enough light.

-• Collective Apparition – A rare type of sighting in which more than one person sees the same apparition or phenomena.
+• Collective Apparition: This is a rare type of sighting in which more than one person sees the same apparition or phenomenon.

-• Digital and analog audio recording – Capturing any unexplained noises and electronic voice phenomena (EVPs).
+• Digital and analog audio recording: Capturing unexplained noises and electronic voice phenomena (EVPs).

-• Earthbound – A term referring to a ghost or spirit attached to the earth that cannot leave this dimension.
+• Earthbound: This refers to a ghost or spirit attached to the earth that cannot leave this dimension.

-• Ghost – A generic term referring to a form of an apparition, which is typically the visual appearance of a deceased human’s soul.
+• Ghost: A generic term referring to a form of apparition, typically the visual appearance of a deceased human’s soul.

-• Ghost Hunting – A research project in which various methods and equipment are used to investigate reports of ghosts.
+• Ghost Hunting: A research project using various methods and equipment to investigate ghost reports.

 • Paranormal Vortex: A vortex in everyday life is a whirling mass of either air or water.
 Some believe a paranormal vortex is a space where apparitions can travel between our world and theirs on the other side.

-• Retrocognition – An experience where a person finds themselves in the past and can see events they knew nothing about.
+• Retrocognition: It is an experience in which a person finds themselves in the past and can see events they knew nothing about.

 area information - photography